 How Sustainable and Cost-Effective Is Installing Geothermal?

-Another big misconception about geothermal is that it’s expensive, but in the long term it’s actually the most cost effective heating system.
-As any homeowner can tell you, a traditional heating system that burns fuel oil, natural gas, or propane will deliver high heating bills in exchange for a warm home in the winter.
+Another big misconception about geothermal is that it’s expensive.
+In the long run, it’s actually the most cost-effective heating system.
+Homeowners know that traditional heating systems burn fuel oil, natural gas, or propane.
+These systems deliver high heating bills in exchange for a warm home in the winter.
 While geothermal may cost more to install up front, it also eliminates your heating bill altogether.
 In a 2020 Vox article, writer David Roberts crunched the numbers and determined that geothermal heating is “a better value than their competitors over the lifetime of the system.”

-To make the transition to geothermal even more painless, the federal government, states, and many utility companies offer generous cash incentives to make the switch.
-With Dandelion, you could even finance your upgrade to geothermal heating with no money down and pay as little as $140/month!
+The federal government, states, and many utility companies offer generous cash incentives to make the switch to geothermal.
+These programs make the transition even easier.
+With Dandelion, you can also finance your upgrade with no money down.
+Monthly payments can be as low as $140.

 Of course, beyond the high cost of heating bills that inevitably come with fossil fuels, they also contribute harmful emissions that drive climate change.
 Because geothermal is so efficient, it can handle 100% of your heating needs, even on the coldest days, completely eliminating the need for fossil fuels in home heating.
 That means geothermal can help significantly reduce your home’s carbon footprint all while keeping you comfortable and saving you money.